bcgov/smk-cli/docs/edit-tool.md

 ## Layers

-The Layers tool enables a layer ativation panel for your application.
+The Layers tool enables a layer activation panel for your application.
 This panel allows users to turn layer visibility on and off and toggle legend icons

 ![Layer tool options](layer-tool.png)